The Most Important “Yes” Is the One You Give Yourself

 Practicing the inner “Yes”

-Afterward, think about what happened.
+Once you’re done, think about what happened.
 What did you learn?
-What small wins did you notice?
+And what small wins did you notice along the way?